shawlu95/Beyond-LeetCode-SQL/Interview/03_Monthly_Active_User/README.md

 ORDER BY recent_date;
 ```

 If any selected column is __not__ functionally dependent on the group by column, then unpredictable result may be returned, or error may be thrown.
-To avoid such trouble, only select aggregated columns and group by columns into a temporary tables, and join the temporary table with the original table to retrieve other desierd columns.
+To avoid such trouble, only select aggregated columns and group by columns into a temporary tables, and join the temporary table with the original table to retrieve other desired columns.

 ### Q2.
 Find inactive users
 *Write a SQL query to determine which user_ids in the User table are not contained in the UserHistory table (assume the UserHistory table has a subset of the user_ids in User table).
 Do not use the SQL MINUS statement.
 Note: the UserHistory table can have multiple entries for each user_id (Note that your SQL should be compatible with MySQL 5.0, and avoid using subqueries)*